 The story of ‘The Little Mermaid’ in the Disney film is about a free-spirited 16-year-old mermaid princess called Ariel.
 With her fish friend, Flounder, Ariel longs to be a part of the human world.
 But this is forbidden by her father, King Triton, who is the ruler of the underwater kingdom of Atlantica.

 She also gives up her voice to Ursula as a payment.
 Therefore she can’t speak when she’s with Eric.
-With the help of her friends Flounder, the crab Sebastian and the seagull Scuttle, Ariel must make it work for Eric to fall in love and kiss her.
-Can Ariel achieve all this before the sun sets on the last day?
+With the help of her friends Flounder, the crab Sebastian and the seagull Scuttle, Ariel must make it work for Eric to fall in love with her and kiss her.
+Can Ariel achieve this before the sun sets on the last day?

 But it doesn’t reflect how real life works.
 For one thing, it’s love on first sight.
-Second, the two only know each other and fall in love for a short time especially in the three days Ariel gets to be human and receive her first love’s kiss from Eric.
+Second, the two only know each other and fall in love for a short amount of time especially in the three days Ariel gets to be human and receive her first love’s kiss from Eric.
 I don’t think many situations like that work so successfully.

-Mind you, I suppose from Ariel’s point-of-view as a mermaid it could be a different thing as it might be that romantic instinct in her to fall in love with a handsome stranger.
+Mind you, I suppose from Ariel’s point-of-view as a mermaid, it could be a different thing as it might be that romantic instinct in her to fall in love with a handsome stranger.
 Or it could be that she’s sixteen years old and that falling in love is easy for her.
 But it seems like she wins Eric too easily here.

 With that said, it is a kids’ film and I can appreciate it for the lovey-dovey sloppy approach it tries to take.
 And it’s done in a way that you can appreciate the characters and want them to fall in love by the end of the film.
-I felt like that when I saw the film as a kid and I still do watching it as a grown-up.
+I felt like that when I saw the film as a kid and I still feel like that watching it as a grown-up.

 The film is well-renowned for featuring some of the finest music and songs composed by Alan Menken.
 There are songs like ‘Part of Your World’; ‘Under the Sea’ and ‘Kiss the Girl’ that I recall enjoying when I watched the Disney ‘Sing-a-Long’ VHSs I used to have as a kid.
 Recall those VHSs? 😀

 My favourite song of the movie has to be ‘Under The Sea’ which is performed by Samuel E. Wright as Sebastian the crab.
 I recall enjoying that song very much on the Disney ‘Sing-a-Long’ VHS release for ‘The Little Mermaid’.
-They even played the song at the end credits of the film.
+They even played the song during the end credits of the film.
 It’s got to be the best one!

 Most of the animation is pretty good for a Disney cartoon film.
 Apart from Ariel and Eric, there are some cartoonish characters, especially with Sebastian who becomes shocked about Ariel falling in love with Eric.
 There are even scenes where Sebastian is in Chef Louis’ kitchen that’s very cartoonish.